 Undergraduate students interested in learning more about the PLANETAS group and their research should reach out to Dr. Rivera-Hernández by e-mail (firstname.lastname@example.org).
-Depending on research fit and availability of projects there may be opportunities to pursue paid- or credit-based independent research.
+It may take her 1-2 weeks to respond depending on the time of year.
+Based on research fit and availability of projects there may be opportunities to pursue paid- or credit-based independent research.
 Undergraduate funding opportunities are available through Georgia Tech and the Georgia Space Grant via application based process.
 There is also a new Astrobiology minor at Georgia Tech starting in Fall 2022, please see this page for more information.

 Other funding sources: Georgia Tech EAS REU program, GSA Sectional Undergraduate Research Grants, GSA ERG Program, Sigma Xi Grant-in-aid, Explorers Club, AAPG L. Austin Weeks Grant, Soffen Memorial Travel Fund